denisecase/basic-hadoop-on-windows/README.md

 JAVA_HOME = location of your most current OpenJDK (this can have spaces)

-PATH = only one JDK in the path and %HADOOP_HOME%\hadoop-3.3.0\bin.
+PATH = only one JDK in the path and %HADOOP_HOME%\bin.

 ## Add winutil files